tlboi/reflibconsolidator/README.md

-# Reference Library Consolidator
+# 📚 Reference Library Consolidator

 If you're an academic, you must have experienced the frustration of an incomplete reference library on EndNote, Mendeley, or BibTeX.
-This handy script can read .txt and .bib libraries and consolidates them by retrieving as much information as possible from the web.
+This handy script can read `.txt` and `.bib` libraries and consolidates them by retrieving as much information as possible from the web.

-## Overview
+## 🧭 Overview

 This Python script automates the process of cleaning, consolidating, and enriching reference library files.
 It can handle libraries exported from EndNote (`.txt` format) or standard BibTeX (`.bib`) files.